ndimatteo/HULL/README.md

 Quickly [deploy as a Sanity Starter](https://www.sanity.io/create?template=ndimatteo/HULL) on [Vercel](https://vercel.com) with a pre-populated store!
 Once deployed, simply follow step 2 and 3 below to connect your Shopify store.

-> ⚠️ **Important!** <br />You should delete the demo products once you connect your own Shopify account.
+> **Warning** <br />You should delete the demo products once you connect your own Shopify account.
 Demo products will not function properly as they are not part of _your Shopify store_.
 Additionally, any existing products in your Shopify store will not automatically sync into Sanity.
 To trigger a sync, you must make a change to your existing product(s) in Shopify first.

 <br />